 Learn more about the Sexual Abuse to Prison Pipeline: The Girls’ Story report and our work to dismantle this pattern of injustice for girls and women.

 Improving Conditions of Confinement

-Once girls become involved in the juvenile justice system, they must navigate a punitive system that is ill-equipped to address their needs.
+Once girls become involved in the system, they must navigate a punitive system that is ill-equipped to address their needs.
 Once incarcerated, girls are subject to harmful and degrading conditions of confinement that often exacerbate their existing trauma.
-The traditional methods of asserting authority and order, isolation approaches, and severe discipline characterizing juvenile detention are inappropriate for girls given their abuse histories.
+The traditional methods of asserting authority and order, isolation approaches, and severe discipline characterizing incarceration are inappropriate for girls given their abuse histories.
 Often, girls are subject to solitary confinement and restraints– practices that are especially injurious to victims of sexual and physical violence.
 Girls are strip searched throughout the duration of their confinement, including when returning from family visitation, after a medical visit, or at the completion of a work shift.
 Moreover, detention is not safe for girls.
 Girls consistently report being physically and sexually assaulted by staff and other youth while behind bars.

 Finally, pregnant girls in detention are sometimes subject to shackling during transport, labor, or delivery.
 While there is limited data available on pregnant and parenting system-involved girls, a report by the National Council on Crime and Delinquency found that of the 1,000 girls participating in a statewide study, 16% had been pregnant while incarcerated.
 Of those girls who had been pregnant while in custody, 29% had been placed in physical restraints, including shackled at the wrists, belly and/or ankles, during labor, delivery and/or post-delivery.